maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 4	_Kopf 2017_.
 Fugenelement und Bindestrich in der Compositions-Fuge. _Sichtbare und hörbare Morphologie_

-* Occurrences of -s- in words with stressed and unstressed prefixes is almost the same (76.5% vs 78%) (190)
 * -s- often occurs with derived nouns and has nothing to do with phonology (201)